Talk to a product expert

 - It works on engineering inputs: It reads native CAD geometry, drawings, BOM data, and your specific standards.
 It doesn't rely on text pasted into a chat window.

-- It runs multi-step checks: For example, in a drawing review, it can start by checking title block accuracy, then check for ambiguous notes and callouts, and so on.
+- It runs multi-step checks: In a drawing review, it can start by checking title block accuracy, then check for ambiguous notes and callouts, cross-reference views, and flag DFM issues—all in a single pass.

-- It applies rules consistently: It uses your design standards and guidelines and can cite specific documents for more robust annotations.
+- It applies rules consistently: It uses your design standards and guidelines and can cite specific documents for more robust annotations—so every review meets the same bar, regardless of who initiates it.

 Next Step: For a more detailed breakdown on the differences between LLMs and agentic workflows, check out: The Engineering Leader’s Guide to Agentic AI